enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-v10/getting-started.md

 # Getting started Umbraco v10 & Enterspeed

-The easiest way getting started with Umbraco and Enterspeed is using the pre-built Umbraco integration.
+The easiest way to get started with Umbraco and Enterspeed is using the pre-built Umbraco integration.

 **GitHub: [Enterspeed Source Umbraco CMS](https://github.com/enterspeedhq/enterspeed-source-umbraco-cms)**

-This integration takes care of calling the Enterspeed Ingest API when changes occurs in Umbraco.
-For a full overview of what Umbraco entities are send to Enterspeed, please see Umbraco entities.
+This integration takes care of calling the Enterspeed Ingest API when changes occur in Umbraco.
+For a full overview of what Umbraco entities are sent to Enterspeed, please see Umbraco entities.

 ## Installation